 Well, I do recommend serving a veggie on the side since this meal is pretty absent of any.
 Asparagus goes wonderfully!

-I haven’t cooked a lot of chicken in the Instant Pot and was seriously stunned by how well this Buffalo Chicken Pasta came out each time I made it.
-I’m not always the biggest chicken breast fan since it can easily get dry and not be very flavorful, but this was awesome.
-The chicken was some of the most moist chicken breast I’ve ever had.
+I haven't cooked a lot of chicken in the Instant Pot and was seriously stunned by how well this Buffalo Chicken Pasta came out each time I made it.
+I'm not always the biggest chicken breast fan since it can easily get dry and not be very flavorful, but it's absolutely awesome here.
+The chicken was some of the most moist chicken breast I've ever had.
 And the flavors were wonderful, in part due to the seasoning.